OctoPrint/OctoPrint/docs/jsclientlib/files.rst

    :param object opts: Additional options for the request
    :returns Promise: A `jQuery Promise <http://api.jquery.com/Types/#Promise>`_ for the request's response

-.. js:function:: OctoPrint.files.select(location, path, print, opts)
+.. js:function:: OctoPrintClient.files.select(location, path, print, opts)

    Selects a file at ``location`` named ``filename`` for printing.
 If ``print`` is supplied and truthy, also starts printing the file immediately.